oneofthezombies/kill-tree/README.md

 #### How to Install

+Please, see the script contents. always SECURITY!
 Copy to clipboard and Paste to shell and enter.
-Please, see the script contents. always SECURITY!

-##### Linux
+__Linux__

 > sudo curl -sSL https://raw.githubusercontent.com/oneofthezombies/kill-tree/main/installs/linux.sh | sh